Lagrangian filtering for wave-mean flow decomposition: Results: Lagrangian mean

 Figure \ref{fig:mean_comparison}a shows the instantaneous vorticity at the midpoint of the averaging interval for comparison to various means.
 Whilst there is a high amplitude mode-1 wave present in the instantaneous vorticity, this wave is removed by the averaging procedures in figures \ref{fig:mean_comparison}b, \ref{fig:mean_comparison}c, \ref{fig:mean_comparison}e, and \ref{fig:mean_comparison}f.

 Figures \ref{fig:mean_comparison}b and \ref{fig:mean_comparison}c show the Lagrangian and Eulerian low-pass means of vorticity.
 The Lagrangian low-pass retains more of the intensity of the vortices than the Eulerian low-pass, since the effect of the large amplitude wave displacement on the background turbulence leads to a blurring of the vortices in the Eulerian low-pass.
 This low-pass is calculated over an interval of 40 time units ($T = 20$), and the corresponding weight function $G(t)$ is shown in figure \ref{fig:mean_comparison}d.
+The root-mean-squared difference between the Lagrangian mean vorticity in figure \ref{fig:mean_comparison}b when calculated with strategies 2 and 3 is 0.003, with a maximum difference of 0.03.

-Also shown in figure \ref{fig:mean_comparison}d is $G(t)$ for a top-hat mean with a comparable averaging timescale of $T=2$.
+Also shown in figure \ref{fig:mean_comparison}d is $G(t)$ for a top-hat mean with a comparable averaging time-scale of $T=2$.
 Figures \ref{fig:mean_comparison}e and \ref{fig:mean_comparison}f show the corresponding Lagrangian and Eulerian top-hat means at the same value of $t^*$ as for the low-pass.
 Whilst there are not qualitative differences between the top-hat and low-pass mean vorticity, there are differences that are evident when the fields are viewed as a time series.

 Figure \ref{fig:mean_comparison_hovmuller} shows the same fields as figure \ref{fig:mean_comparison} over a time series in $t^*$.
-We note here that figure \ref{fig:mean_comparison_hovmuller} is not showing the evolution of the partial Lagrangian mean fields described in \S \ref{sec:formulation}.
-Instead, for each value of $t^*$ shown, a set of Lagrangian mean equations are solved over the interval $[t^*-T,t^*+T]$.
+We note here that figure \ref{fig:mean_comparison_hovmuller} is not showing the evolution in $t$ of the partial Lagrangian mean fields described in \S \ref{sec:formulation}.
+Instead, for each value of $t^*$, a set of Lagrangian mean equations are solved over the interval $[t^*-T,t^*+T]$, and the values of the full Lagrangian means (referenced to time $t^*$) are shown.

 Whilst the oscillations at the wave frequency are removed by the Lagrangian low-pass in figure \ref{fig:mean_comparison_hovmuller}b, they are still evident in the top-hat mean shown in figure \ref{fig:mean_comparison_hovmuller}e.
 This is because the top-hat mean is less selective in the frequencies that are filtered.
 In this simple test case, we could have chosen the averaging period of the top-hat to exactly be the period of the wave to better remove this wave signal.
 However, in the general case of a continuous spectrum of waves, the top-hat mean would not be able to perfectly remove all waves with a given cut-off frequency.